gorixInc/MGI-Navigaator/README.md

-   function needs to be defined with 3 parameters: peak time - the time in mintues since 00:00 when the congestion reaches its peak(-1 < peak time < 1439); congestion multiplier - the value that the speed is multiplied at the peak (0 <= congestion multiplier < 1); width - an arbitrary value that defines how long congestion lasts (0 < width < infinity), 50 - 100 is a good value. https://www.desmos.com/calculator/jibvt5akbp
+   function needs to be defined with 3 parameters: peak time - the time in mintues since 00:00 when the congestion reaches its peak(-1 < peak time < 1439); congestion multiplier - the value that the speed is multiplied at the peak (0 <= congestion multiplier < 1); width - an arbitrary value that defines how long congestion lasts (0 < width < infinity), 50 - 100 is a good value. https://www.desmos.com/calculator/jibvt5akbp (travel time is multiplied by the output of this function)

    When the preset is complete, "Update preset" button must be pressed.